-AP Biology (2013) Prerequisite: Biology & Teacher Recommendation
+AP Biology (2013) 6 Credits Prerequisite: Biology & Teacher Recommendation or AP Potential Recommendation Full Year Grades 10-12

 AP Biology places emphasis on the facts, principles, and processes of Biological Science that are usually presented in an introductory College Biology course.
 This lab based course provides opportunities for highly motivated and scientifically talented students to design and conduct individualized investigative studies and to extend their scientific interests and understandings.
 The curriculum to be followed is based on the guidelines of The College Board.
 Students successfully completing this course will be well prepared to take the Advanced Placement Biology examination, with the ability to gain college credit and/or placement.